dwmyke/Study-Notes/notes.md

 Contact speaker for tech support work that actually pays a living wage

 Look at slack for contact info and links

+5/29 - Added repository for Treehouse workspaces to use in Codeanywhere